sinsunsan/archiref_wiki/IE-debug.md

 * Use the IE debuger of IE8 that is not at all perfect but has the merit to exist.

-* USe the http://crossbrowsertesting.com/ for more complicated configuration
+* Use the http://crossbrowsertesting.com/ for more complicated configuration

+* Use on a PC chrome extension **(IE TABS)[https://chrome.google.com/webstore/detail/ie-tab/hehijbfgiekmjfkfjpbkbammjbdenadd]**
 * For responsive to works insert https://github.com/scottjehl/Respond